zzenonn/aws-basic-labs/README.md

-Module 1: Deploy a Network and Webapp on EC2
+Module 1: Deploy a Network and Webapp on AWS
 ===

 In this module, we'll walk through how to create an EC2 instance on AWS,